MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Take a couple minutes to review GitHub Copilot's response.

-    GitHub Copilot's response should summarize the application features and explain the purpose of the Spec Kit files.
+    GitHub Copilot's response should summarize the application features and explain the purpose of the GitHub Spec Kit files.

     You can also review the project's README.md file for a description of the current application features, mock authentication system, and security implementation.